 If you don’t get your fill of Chinese food in Chinatown, try the Royal Wing Restaurant Ship.
 This floating restaurant serves the best dim sum in Yokohama, and traditional Chinese food at night.
 It is recommended for date night or a romantic evening.
 For more information, see their website at http://www.royalwing.co.jp/

 So, you woke up with a major hangover and are in dire need of some American comfort food.

 Believe me when I tell you that I’ve been there more than once.
-Walking in to a Japanese diner and being offered grilled Unagi (eel) on rice for breakfast just doesn't cut it.
+Walking into a Japanese dinner and being offered grilled Unagi (eel) on rice for breakfast just doesn’t cut it.

-After having your fill of berry berry pancakes head over to the Manyo Club for relaxation and rejuvenation.
-This spa (yes, real men go to spas in Japan) offers hot spring baths with water brought in daily by truck, acupuncture, foot pressure therapy and various styles of massage.
-There is internet access as well as a restaurant on site, so make a half day of it.
+After having your fill of berry-berry pancakes head over to the Manyo Club for relaxation and rejuvenation.
+This spa offers hot spring baths with water brought in daily by truck, acupuncture, foot pressure therapy and various styles of massage.
+There is internet access as well as a restaurant on-site, so make a half-day of it.